 It is my wish that the book can help inspire entrepreneurs around the world to aim high, very high.
 Even though the scaling of startups today can and must be done much faster than when Damgaard Data and Navision Software fought with the same task, it might be worth having a little patience and look to how Erik Damgaard, Preben Damgaard, Jesper Balser, Torben Wind and Peter Bang and their employees approached the challenge.
 Their path from inception in 1984 until the billions appeared in their bank accounts in 2002 was full of hurdles, surprises and setbacks.
-Self-confidence, persistence, ambition and ingenuity made the difference and ensured success.
+Self-confidence, persistence, ambition, ingenuity and excellent timing made the difference and ensured success.

 Here’s a short video where I introduce the English version of the book.